The BEST Sugar Cookies | with Royal Icing

 If the cookie dough becomes sticky or crumbly when mixing, there is an easy fix.
 Simply add in a little cornstarch.
 Start slowly by adding a teaspoon at a time and then combining.
 You only want to add this in if the dough is a little sticky, not a hot mess sticky.

 Yes!
 On top of a large sheet of parchment paper, add the dough.
-Additionally, place a piece of plastic wrap over the top of the dough and begin to roll out using a rolling pin.
+Additionally, place a piece of plastic wrap over the top of the dough and begin to roll it out using a rolling pin.
 This will ensure there is no sticking to the rolling pin.

 Ingredients